-Florida Living History, Inc.’s (FLH’s) volunteers, in partnership with the National Park Service’s Castillo de San Marcos National Monument, will recreate a 1779 recruitment drive at Fort St. Mark in St. Augustine, the capital of British East Florida, enlisting soldiers to “take the King’s Shilling” and march against the American rebels.
-Those who sign on will tour their new barracks, learn about the equipment and food with which King George will supply them, and practice 18th-century close-order drill under with their sergeant.
-They will also visit a local sutler, who will display the merchandise they can purchase with a soldier’s pay.
-In addition, regular soldiers of Florida’s British Army will be on hand to demonstrate the daily life of a soldier on this frontier of the Empire, while the ladies of the garrison will discuss what it means for wives and children to “follow the drum”.
+Florida Living History, Inc.’s (FLH’s) volunteers, in partnership with the National Park Service’s Castillo de San Marcos National Monument, will present Come All Ye Bold Heroes a new Heritage Event recreating a 1779 recruitment drive at Fort St. Mark (now the Castillo de San Marcos National Monument) in the capital of British East Florida.
+Loyalist troops, garrisoning the fortress, will be seeking soldiers to march against the American revolutionaries.
+Visitors to the Castillo de San Marcos NM will be invited to “take the King’s Shilling” and enlist.
+Those who sign on will tour their new barracks, learn about the equipment and food with which King George will supply them, and practice 18th-century close-order drill under with their sergeant’s watchful eye.

 At 2PM, Dr. Roger Smith, of Colonial Research Associates, Inc, will present a lecture inside the Castillo – The 14th Colony: The American Revolution’s Best Kept Secret (Why Florida Mattered!).
 Admission to Dr. Smith’s lecture is covered in the Castillo ticket price.
 Seating is limited!

 At 3PM, this new heritage Event concludes when Sgt.
 Batten, of the South Carolina Royalists, will issue a passionate appeal to the townspeople of St. Augustine, urging them to enlist and win glory by defending the Crown and Empire!